-Phase III Intergroup Study Of Temozolomide Alone Versus Radiotherapy With Concomitant And Adjuvant Temozolomide versus Radiotherapy with Adjuvant PCV Chemotherapy in Patients With 1p/19q Co-deleted Anaplastic Glioma
+Phase III Intergroup Study of Radiotherapy with Concomitant and Adjuvant Temozolomide versus Radiotherapy with Adjuvant PCV Chemotherapy in Patients with 1p/19q Co-deleted Anaplastic Glioma or Low Grade Glioma

 Radiation therapy uses high-energy x-rays to kill tumor cells.
 Drugs used in chemotherapy,

 such as temozolomide, work in different ways to stop the growth of tumor cells, either by

 killing the cells or by stopping them from dividing.
 It is not yet known whether giving

 temozolomide alone, radiation followed by PCV, or temozolomide together with radiation